Muskan-saraf/industry5-site/docs/blog/20250204-pioneering-sustainability-in-the-era-of-industry-5-0-a-comprehensive-guide.md

 title: "Pioneering Sustainability in the Era of Industry 5.0: A Comprehensive Guide"
 date: "2025-02-04"
 tags: ["Sustainability"]
-content: "Once upon a time, not too long ago, I would venture into a grocery store and there...
+content: "Once upon a time, not too long ago, I would venture into a grocery store and there..."
 ---

 # Pioneering Sustainability in the Era of Industry 5.0: A Comprehensive Guide